BND Hamburger Icon

 It does not accurately reflect an asset’s current value.

-Some business equipment – like computers – are never worth more than what you paid for it.
+Some business equipment, like computers, are never worth more than what you paid for it.
 But for many capitalized assets, like real estate or heavy equipment, the opposite is often true.
 Real estate is a prime example.
-With values changing all the time, companies that purchased real property even five years ago could almost certainly get more for that property now.
-Yet cost accounting requires that they continue to value that asset at the price they paid for it, less any depreciation.
+With values changing all the time, companies that purchased real estate property even five years ago could almost certainly get more for that property now.
+Yet cost accounting requires they continue to value that asset at the price they paid for it, less any depreciation.

 It may result in your business being undervalued.

 Because cost accounting often undervalues the assets on a business’s balance sheet, it can lead to the business itself being dramatically undervalued.
 This can present difficulties when applying for business financing to expand your business, negotiating to merge or sell your business, and so on.
-This means it’s critical to understand how cost accounting works and how it impacts your specific situation, and to be able to explain your business’s finances to lenders and investors.
+This means it’s critical to understand how cost accounting works and how it impacts your specific situation.
+Being able to explain your business’s finances to lenders and investors is crucial to expansion and success.

 It can incur unexpected tax liabilities.